cleancode-katas/cleancode-kata-videostore/finish/cleancode-kata-videostore/README.md

 - just adds rental lines to the statement
 - extract for loop in method named createRentalLines
 - remove the params and eliminate side effects

+Activity

+- rename statementText to rentalLinesText in createRentalLines method
+- combine footer test strings and format to multiple lines
+- extract footer logic to createFooter
+- rename initialize method to clearTotals
+- change return value in createFooter to `String.format`
+- check test failures and correct format of float